IIA Position Papers

 Position Papers assist a wide range of interested parties, but are primarily designed to inform and educate internal audit stakeholders on issues of importance to The IIA and the profession.
 Their focus is generally related to significant governance, risk, or control issues, and delineating the associated roles and responsibilities of internal auditing.

-New!
 Fraud and Internal Audit: Assurance Over Fraud Controls Fundamental to Success, April 2019

 Fraud is not unique to any organization type and no organization is immune.
 Since the opportunity to commit fraud exists everywhere, it is important for organizations to effectively leverage various resources to develop strong anti-fraud programs.
 This position papers outlines when and where internal audit’s skill sets can most effectively be used and at what point other resources should be tapped.
 It also provides key takeaways regarding internal control procedures, prevention and response planning, risk exposure assessment, and fraud investigation, as well as five questions all organizations should pose to strengthen their program.

-English Croatian French Deutsche Turkish Bahasa Indonesia
+English Arabic Croatian French Deutsche Portuguese Turkish

 Why Conformance Matters, May 2018